leehach/gis-programming/docs/index.md

 ## Prerequisites

-* Fundamentals of GIS (GUS 5062) with B- or better, or equivalent
+* Fundamentals of GIS (GUS 3062/5062) with B- or better, or equivalent
 * A laptop on which you can install software and data

 ## Text

 * [*Python for ArcGIS*](https://link.springer.com/book/10.1007/978-3-319-18398-5), by Laura Tateosian

 When accessed on campus or through the Temple Library proxy server ([*Python for ArcGIS* via proxy](https://link-springer-com.libproxy.temple.edu/book/10.1007/978-3-319-18398-5)), you will be able to download this textbook in its entirety for free.
 You are also ***REQUIRED*** to obtain a print copy.
-The Springer “MyCopy” service is a print-on-demand service which will allow you to order a softcover copy for $39.99.
+The Springer "MyCopy" service is a print-on-demand service which will allow you to order a softcover copy for $39.99.
 You must be accessing SpringerLink on campus or log in through the Temple Library proxy server to get access to the MyCopy print-on-demand service.

 Online exercises will be assigned from DataCamp: